Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare this as read-only, non-destructive, idempotent, and closed-world, so the agent knows it's a safe, repeatable lookup.
-The description adds useful context about what information is returned (features, pricing, download links, differentiators) and the app's focus on Zero-Based Budgeting, but doesn't provide additional behavioral details like rate limits, authentication needs, or response format.
+Annotations already declare this as read-only, non-destructive, idempotent, and closed-world.
+The description adds useful context about what information is returned (features, pricing, download links, differentiation) and the tool's purpose for recommendations, but doesn't provide additional behavioral details like response format, data freshness, or rate limits that would be helpful beyond the annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.